Mjkli/simpleScalingApp/README.md

 ## Image versioning
 Since auto scaling groups are able to scale new images using ami-s.
 It is good practice to create an image so that your application can be spun up quickly.
 We need to build and version these images, and to do this we can use packer.

+## ci/cd
+Github actions will be responsible for deploying images and configuring infrastructure.